mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 Request Service Identifier
 ``````````````````````````
-Request Service Identifier is a sub-type of Service Identifier (SID).
-It is the first byte of each request message
+Request Service Identifier is a subtype of SID.
+It is the first byte of each request message and identifies
-and its value identifies diagnostic service for which this message is relevant.
+the diagnostic service for which the message is relevant.

-.. note:: SID's bit 6 (2nd most significant bit) equals 0 for all request messages.
+.. note:: The 2nd most significant bit (bit 6) of all Request Service Identifiers is 0.

-.. warning:: When we refer to SID value sometimes we mean Request Service Identifier which might lead to some confusion.
-  Unfortunately, there is no other suitable acronym for it.

 .. _knowledge-base-rsid:

 Response Service Identifier
 ```````````````````````````
-Response Service Identifier (RSID) is a sub-type of Service Identifier (SID).
-It is the first byte of each response message and its value identifies diagnostic service for which this message is relevant.
+Response Service Identifier (RSID) is a subtype of SID.
+It is the first byte of each response message and identifies the diagnostic service for which the message is relevant.

-.. note:: RSID's bit 6 (2nd most significant bit) always equals 1.
+.. note:: The 2nd most significant bit (bit 6) of all Response Service Identifiers is 1.

 DiagnosticSessionControl